biodash/biodash.github.io/content/codeclub-setup/index.md

 install.packages(my_packages[1, ])
 ```

 This will only work for packages available on CRAN.
+Of course, you can check your list
+for Github-only and Bioconductor packages and then install those with their respective commands
+(see below).
+Yes, this can be a bit of a hassle!

 ### Installing R packages